 The ECB and the team management’s treatment of KP’s injuries was also, as KP might say, “horrendous”.
 Forcing him to limp home from a black cab after his Achilles injury was inexcusable.
 What’s more, Pietersen’s workload was ridiculous yet nobody seemed to care.
 Strauss was given a tour off.
 Other players were rested.
 Flower handed over the ODI reins to Giles.
 Yet Pietersen was denied the chance to quits ODIs without also forfeiting his T20 career.
 Nobody stopped to think that Pietersen was the only automatic pick in all three formats and was slowly becoming increasingly injury prone and jaded as a result.
 Talk about abusing one of the team’s most valuable assets.

 One suspects that because Pietersen was a huge advocate of the IPL, the ECB saw him as a threat that must be neutralised.
 It wasn’t just his attitude; it was what he represented.
-As someone who championed the IPL, and asked for the same treatment as players from other countries (who were given time off to maximise their revenue), KP was the single biggest threat to the ECB’s control over centrally contracted players.
+As someone who championed the IPL, and asked for the same treatment as players from other countries (who were given time off to maximise their revenue), KP was the single biggest threat to the ECB’s control over centrally contracted players, especially considering how much he earned out in India.

 The IPL was also clearly a problem in the dressing room.
 I’m not talking about jealousy here (although this must have played at least a small role) I’m referring to how, as a result of his experiences in India, Pietersen adopted a different worldview to his teammates.
 He ended up on a completely different page.